ronn - convert markdown files to manpages

 same directory as input files.

-options change the output behavior from file
+The --server and --man options change the output behavior from file

 generation to serving dynamically generated HTML manpages or viewing file as